NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Initial Setup

-If you have not created the Firebase project yet, please, follow the instructions in this [video](https://www.youtube.com/watch?v=6juww5Lmvgo).

-After the project is created you can go to the Cloud Storage Section on the left and setup the storage security rules.
+After the project is created you can go to the Cloud Storage Section in console, and setup the storage security rules.
 Refer to this [page](https://firebase.google.com/docs/storage/security/start) for more info.

 ![](images/firebase/cloud-storage/CloudStorageSetup.png)